Chapter #3 - Memory

 9. Reduce interference.

-Find a quiet place that is free from distraction.
+Find a quiet place that is free from distraction.10.Overlearn.

 Learn "more" than you intended.